jaredjj3/code-next-react-todos/README.md

 [Edit on StackBlitz ⚡️](https://stackblitz.com/edit/react-mu8c1c)

+A lesson for the [Code Next](https://codenext.withgoogle.com/) React club.

 In this lesson, engineers will used everything they've learned about React to create a basic todo app.

 The training wheels are off, but you're not alone.
 This project is purposely open ended so you can get used to navigating ambiguity.